Table of Contents

 When your salespeople are more engaged and excited about sales coaching, they’ll be more willing not just to complete the course, but to voluntarily go over it and practice more often, which helps create a practice culture across your organization.

-It’s something that we often see at Second Nature; people who use our interactive AI role play simulations in our sales coaching platform typically practice three times as long as they did with traditional sales coaching programs.
+It’s something that we often see at Second Nature; people who use our interactive AI role play simulations in our sales training software typically practice three times as long as they did with traditional sales coaching programs.

 Finally, edutainment is something that your younger employees, at least, are used to and expect to encounter.
 Millennials and Gen Z basically grew up on edutainment, and they make up an increasingly large percentage of your workforce.